scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

       memory: 4Gi
 ```

-### Secret configurations (Recommended in the production environment)
+### Secret configurations (recommended in production environments)

-If you want to use environment variables to set some properties (e.g., credentials) in the `scalardbCluster.scalardbClusterNodeProperties`, you can use `scalardbCluster.secretName` to specify the Secret resource that includes some credentials.
+To use environment variables to set some properties (e.g., credentials) in `scalardbCluster.scalardbClusterNodeProperties`, you can use `scalardbCluster.secretName` to specify the Secret resource that includes some credentials.

-For example, you can set credentials for a backend database (`scalar.db.username` and `scalar.db.password`) using environment variables, which makes your pods more secure.
+For example, you can set credentials for a backend database (`scalar.db.username` and `scalar.db.password`) by using environment variables, which makes your pods more secure.

-For more details on how to use a Secret resource,see [How to use Secret resources to pass the credentials as the environment variables into the properties file](./use-secret-for-credentilas.md).
+For more details on how to use a Secret resource, see [How to use Secret resources to pass the credentials as the environment variables into the properties file](./use-secret-for-credentilas.md).

 ```yaml
 scalardbCluster:
   secretName: "scalardb-cluster-credentials-secret"
 ```

-### Affinity configurations (Recommended in the production environment)
+### Affinity configurations (recommended in production environments)

-If you want to control pod deployment using the affinity and anti-affinity of Kubernetes, you can use `scalardbCluster.affinity`.
+To control pod deployment by using affinity and anti-affinity in Kubernetes, you can use `scalardbCluster.affinity`.

-You can configure them using the same syntax as the affinity of Kubernetes.
-For more details on the affinity configuration of Kubernetes, see [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
+You can configure affinity and anti-affinity by using the same syntax for affinity and anti-affinity in Kubernetes.
+For more details on configuring affinity in Kubernetes, see [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 ```yaml
 scalardbCluster: